Somen Mitra

 Somendra Nath Mitra (31 December 1941 – 30 July 2020), popularly known as Somen Mitra, was an Indian politician.
 He was a member of the 15th Lok Sabha, elected from the Diamond Harbour constituency in West Bengal state in 2009 as a Trinamool Congress candidate.
-He was a member of the West Bengal Legislative Assembly from Sealdah from 1972 to 2006.
+He was a member of the West Bengal Legislative Assembly from Sealdah from 1972 to 2009.
 He was the president of the state unit of the Indian National Congress.
 In July 2008, he left the Indian National Congress and formed a new party, named Pragatisheel Indira Congress.
 In October 2009, the political party founded by him was officially merged with the Trinamool Congress.
-He rejoined his parent party Trinamool Congress in January 2014, before that he resigned as MP.
+He rejoined his parent party Congress in January 2014, before that he resigned as MP.

 He became the president of West Bengal Pradesh Congress Committee for the second time on 22 September 2018 and served until his death on 30 July 2020.